 All told, if the township undertook every one of the projects presented, it would cost nearly $29 million.
 Seeing as how the township’s total budget last year was only $22.9 million, it’s a safe bet some of those projects will have to wait.

-As such, Mayor John Button said council’s job is now to break up that list of 24 items—including $1.3 million for vehicle and equipment purchases for police and utility and approximately $2.8 million for athletic field improvements—into needs and wants, what must be done versus what can wait.
+As such, Mayor John Button said council’s job is now to break up that list of 24 items—including $1.3 million for vehicle and equipment purchases for and utility and approximately $2.8 million for —into needs and wants, what must be done versus what can wait.

 Carew composed the list with input from various township department heads.
 Council said they would rely on Carew’s and the rest of the department head’s expertise to prioritize projects.

 Members of council repeatedly asked “Why?,” or some variation thereof, when presented with a project.

 Councilman Mike Testa said it was imperative council “make sure we have a story behind (each project) to explain to taxpayers” why the township needs to spend the money.

 In some cases, the answer was simple and direct.
 For example, a line item for $355,000 was needed for a co-pay on a road construction project undertaken by the county on Westfield Road.
 Carew said the township agreed to pay for part of the project and has yet to do so.